A regular highlight of the winter astronomy calendar is the peak of the annual Geminid meteor shower, which takes place this week on 13/14 December.

 Find a place that is dark and away from light pollution, such as a location away from towns and cities, provided it is safe to do so.

-If you are lucky enough to live under very dark skies and can observe from the comfort of your own garden, turn off the lights in your house so they don’t spoil the view.
+If you are live under very dark skies and can observe from the comfort of your own garden, turn off the lights in your house so they don’t spoil the view.

 Avoid using lights such as torches and mobile phones as this will spoil your dark adapted vision.